oracle/graal/substratevm/CONFIGURE.md

 The `{pid}` placeholder is replaced with the process identifier, while `{datetime}` is replaced with the system date and time in UTC, formatted according to ISO 8601.
 For the above example, the resulting path could be: `/path/to/config-output-dir-31415-20181231T235950Z/`.

 The agent also tracks failed lookups of classes, methods, fields or resources, but by default, it does not include them in the generated configuration files.
-Likewise, it filters accesses from inside the Java class library or the Java VM (such as in `java.nio`) by default.
-For testing purposes, filtering can be disabled by adding the `no-filter` option, but the resulting configuration files are generally unsuitable for a native image build.
-For example: `-agentlib:native-image-agent=no-filter,config-output-dir=...`
+Likewise, it filters lookups that originate inside the Java class library or the Java VM (such as in `java.nio`) by default.
+For testing purposes, filtering can be disabled by adding the `no-builtin-caller-filter` option, but the resulting configuration files are generally unsuitable for a native image build.
+For example: `-agentlib:native-image-agent=no-builtin-caller-filter,config-output-dir=...`

 ### The Configuration Tool